How to use decodable books

 Phonic Books - Facebook Link Image

 Decodable books are controlled texts that beginner readers can read independently once they have been taught the spellings in the text.
-Children learning to read with phonics benefit from reading decodable texts because they allow them to practice what they have been taught and experience success.
-They also help children develop effective and successful strategies for reading: sounding out letters and blending them into words.
-Decodables books are fun decoding exercises.
+Children learning to read with phonics benefit from reading decodable texts because these texts allow them to practice what they have been taught and experience success.
+They also help children develop an effective strategy for reading: sounding out letters and blending them into words.
+Decodable books are fun decoding exercises.

 Here are some tips about how to use decodable books: